dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 </div>

-### DO not define a setter without a corresponding getter.
+### DON'T define a setter without a corresponding getter.
 {:.no_toc}

 Users think of getters and setters as visible properties of an object.
 A